emuzulu/App21/README.md

 Submitted by: **Evans Muzulu**

+Features:
-Features: Can add and delete applications from the list and also add notes and reminders to the list.
+- Add and delete applications from the list and also add notes and reminders to the list.
+- A platform to have everyone post new internships and resources for people to use and to make into a database of internships

 ## License